guoxsh3/scUmaper/README.md

 -   Input format of *scUmaper::run_scumaper* is similar to the output of CellRanger.
 Three files, named "barcodes.tsv.gz", "features.tsv.gz", and "matrix.mtx.gz", should be included in a folder named by each sample.

--   Gene symbols, i.e. "PTPRC", are avaliable in "features.tsv.gz" files.
+-   Gene symbols, i.e. "PTPRC" or "Ptprc", should be avaliable in "features.tsv.gz" files.

 -   The folders of each sample should be included in same parent folder, whose directory will be the input of scUmaper.
+The file structure should be as follows:

+    ``` bash
+    /path/to/input/
+    ├── Sample1/
+    │   ├── barcodes.tsv.gz
+    │   ├── features.tsv.gz
+    │   └── matrix.mtx.gz
+    ├── Sample2/
+    │   ├── barcodes.tsv.gz
+    │   ├── features.tsv.gz
+    │   └── matrix.mtx.gz
+    └── ...
+    ```

--   Samples from other species, i.e. *Mus musculus* (mouse), or PBMC samples, are only supported by processed Seurat objects through *scUmaper::run_custom_scumaper* function.
+-   Samples from other species, or PBMC samples, are only supported by processed Seurat objects through *scUmaper::run_custom_scumaper* function.
 Meanwhile, users should provide a customized list of marker genes to use.

 -   Your Seurat package has a version \>= 5.0.0.